-The catch cans should be positioned in a line perpendicular to the direction of travel of the machine.
-The cans should be no more than three metres apart.

-The cans are placed in the field prior to irrigation and the depth or volume of water in each can is measured after the irrigation has stopped.
+The catch cans should be positioned in a grid amongst three or more sprinklers.
+Depending on your spacing, the cans should be placed approximately one to two metres apart and no less than 20 cans should be used in the grid.
+The position of the cans is the same for a triangular or rectangular sprinkler pattern.
+See layouts below for details.
+The cans are placed in the field prior to irrigation and the depth or volume of water is measured from each can after the irrigation has stopped with the ruler or measuring container.